 In the article below, our California car accident attorneys will address:

-- 1. Vehicle Code 27400 VC – The use of headsets and earplugs while driving/biking
+- 1. Vehicle Code 27400 CVC – The use of headsets and earplugs while driving/biking

 - 2. Penalties for wearing headsets or earplugs while driving or biking